 Aren't Notaries just witnesses not lawyers?

 A Notary in England & Wales is a qualified lawyer.
 Notaries are trained to provide a legal service that involves understanding issues relating to private international law and English law generally.
 Signing a document in England which is to have effect in Poland, a Pełnomocnictwo for example, will need the Notary to be aware of the relevant execution principles that apply to the signatory (a real person or a legal person such as a limited company) to effectively bind the person so that the pertinent document can be relied upon in the foreign jurisdiction.
 The Notary is qualified to carry out reserved activities in English law in addition to Notarial work including administer probate and conveyancing as well as other non-contentious legal work.
-See our legal services page for more about the specific legal services we offer.
-For more about the Notarial profession please click here.

 What Identification documents are needed for an appointment?

 We will generally need to see your original Passport (or a national ID card or UK photographic driving licence with counterpart) and an original recent or current proof of address (such as an original bank / credit card statement or utility bill).
-For more specific requirements please chat online to a bookings consultant or visit our Contact Us page to contact us another way.

 What should I expect from my appointment and how long will it take?